• Skip to primary navigation

 Cranes Lane looking east from subdivision site

-Most of the Ranson City Council meeting on February 3 was taken up with a discussion about rezoning a 161 acre parcel located on Cranes Lane.
+The Ranson City Council meeting on February 3 included a lengthy discussion about rezoning part of a 161 acre parcel located on Cranes Lane known as “Sleepy Hollow.”
 Forestar Group, a subsidiary of homebuilder D.R.
-Horton, is requesting to change the zoning on 125 acres of the parcel from “Rural Reserve” to “R6” (suburban residential).
-The developer has not yet submitted a concept plan for the site, but the R6 designation would allow for several hundred homes to be built on the site.
+Horton, is requesting to change the zoning on 125 acres of the property from “Rural Reserve” to “R6” (suburban residential).
+The R6 designation would allow for several hundred homes to be built on the site, but the developer has not yet provided Ranson with a concept plan for the planned subdivision.

-During public comment prior to the council’s discussion, speakers from the Jefferson County Foundation raised several concerns about the rezoning, notably the single access route via Crane’s lane which is currently a very narrow lane running through farm fields and crossing a railroad track before it connects to Mildred Street at a very tight intersection.
+During public comment prior to the council’s discussion on February 3, speakers from the Jefferson County Foundation raised several concerns about the rezoning, notably the single access route to the site via Cranes Lane — a very narrow road running through farm fields and crossing a railroad track before it connects to Mildred Street at a very tight intersection.

 IFS slide